Do I Need a Licence for a Two-Way Radio or Walkie-Talkie?

 Ofcom provides different levels of business radio licences.
 RadioTrader can explain each of these in more detail depending on your needs, but some of the common types are:

-This type of licence is ideal if you require a small area of coverage.
-You can use hand-portable or mobile radio equipment anywhere in the UK, with access to nineteen frequencies spread across four Business Radio frequency bands.
-Simple UK Light licencees must self co-ordinate with each other for use of these frequencies.
+This type of licence is ideal if you want to be able to use a two-way radio anywhere in the UK; in fact, it's the only type of licence that allows you to do so.
+Simple UK Light licensees have access to nineteen frequencies spread across four Business Radio frequency bands.
+All users with a Simple UK Light licence share this set of frequencies.
 This type of licence does not cover use of a base station.

 Cost: £75 for a five-year licence.
 Radio Trader can supply both handheld and vehicle-mounted radios on these frequencies.

-This is the type of licence you need for operating a radio system with a base station and mobile stations over a small area (typically one kilometre or less).
+Simple Site Light licences are ideal if you're operating a radio system with a base station and mobile stations over a small geographical area (typically one kilometre or less).
 Simple Site Light is often used for radio paging systems, with a range of frequencies available for use.
-Again, licencees must self co-ordinate with other Simple Site Light users.
+Again, licencees must self co-ordinate with other Simple Site Light users, as they share the same set of frequencies.
 This type of licence is particularly useful for factory, nursing home or housing association use.

-Cost: The licence fee is £75 for five years.
+Cost: The licence fee is £75 per site for five years.

-There are a range of frequencies to choose from shared with other users of this type of licence.
+There are a range of frequencies to choose from, shared with all other users of this type of licence.

 Cost: £75 for five years.